onflow/flow-go/pkg/language/docs/language.md

 In this document, the following terminology is used to describe syntax or behavior that is not allowed in the language:

 - `Invalid` means that the invalid program will not even be allowed to run.
-The error is detected and reported statically by the type checker.
+  The program error is detected and reported statically by the type checker.

-- `Run-time error` refers to bad behavior that will result in the execution of the program being aborted
+- `Run-time error` means that the erroneous program will run, but bad behavior will result in the execution of the program being aborted.

 ## Syntax and Behavior

-The programming language's syntax and behavior is inspired by Swift, Rust, Kotlin, TypeScript, and Solidity.
+Much of the language's syntax is inspired by Swift, Kotlin, and TypeScript.

-Much of the syntax, types, and standard library is inspired by Swift, which popularized e.g. optionals, argument labels, and provides safe handling of integer and string types.
+Much of the syntax, types, and standard library is inspired by Swift, which popularized e.g. optionals, argument labels, and provides safe handling of integers and strings.

 Resources are based on liner types which were popularized by Rust.